How are junior ISAs different to child trust funds?

 • They’re both tax-efficient

-This means that no matter how much your money grows while it's invested in a JISA or a CTF, your child won’t pay any tax on the proceeds.
+No matter how much your money grows while it's in a JISA or a CTF, your child won’t pay any tax when they access the money.

 What are the differences between junior ISAs and child trust funds?